marcus67/little_brother/ADVANCED_TOPICS.md

 The default backend for `LittleBrother` is a Sqlite file oriented database.
 It works out of the box.
 If you prefer a more mature backend you can switch to a full-fledged database such as MySQL or MariaDB.
 This is possible, since the persistence uses the abstraction layer [SQLAlchemy](https://www.sqlalchemy.org/) which can be used with many database systems.
-Currently, `LittleBrother` should work with MySQL, MariaDB and PostgreSQL.
+Currently, `LittleBrother` should work with MySQL, MariaDB and Postgres.

 **IMPORTANT NOTE**: The steps shown below only refer to the MASTER host.
 The client(s) should ALWAYS use the simple sqlite backend no matter which kind of backend the master will use!
 This is due to the fact that the clients never have